 To determine whether a report of abuse or neglect is true and, if so, who the alleged perpetrator is, the Family Code provides that an investigator can visit the home, interview parents, children, and others who have relevant information, and obtain a medical, psychological, or psychiatric examination or records of the children in the home.
 The Family Code requires CPS to notify the parents about any investigation.
-To determine the home.
+To the parents about any investigation.